 How long does an external review take?

-An appeal to QCAT can only be made on a question of law and after OIC makes a formal decision which is adverse to you.
-There is no right of appeal if you simply disagree with the outcome of the external review.
-There is no right of appeal if OIC informally resolves an external review.
-This must be done within 20 business days from the date of the decision.
+An appeal to QCAT can only be made on a question of law after OIC makes a formal decision which is adverse to you.
+There is no right of appeal if you simply disagree with the outcome of the external review, and there is no right of appeal if OIC informally resolves an external review.
+An appeal to QCAT must be made within 20 business days from the date of the decision.

-5 LawRight was formerly known as QPILCH.
-For more information see www.lawright.org.au/cms/page.asp?ID=61114.
+- 4 For more information see www.lawright.org.au/cms/page.asp?ID=61114.

-Current as at: February 28, 2017
+Current as at: November 30, 2021